10xLaCroixDrinker/zen-garden/README.md

 Development by [@jimmyking](https://twitter.com/jimmyking)

-To build: `lessc all.less all.css`
+To build: `lessc styles/all.less styles/all.css`

 Tested on:
 * IE 9 & 10